durasj/branding/guide.md

 |[.png](logo/Logo.png)|[.png](logo/Logo_SingleColor.png)|[.png](logo/Icon.png)|[.png](logo/Icon_SingleColor.png)|

 ### The logo itself
 The logo consists of the brand name "Octosign" and an icon.
-The icon is made of an octopus with a lock as his head - representing safety, and writing ink under his feet - representing writing, signing.
+The icon is made of an octopus with a lock as its head - representing safety, and ink under its feet - representing writing, signing.

 ![alt text](examples/Logo.png "Octosign logo")
 *The logo*